-Granted, mind is important tool, but intellect simply isn't.
+Granted, the mind is an important tool, but intellect simply isn't.
 It is inherently limited by itself.
-In practice this limitation may manifest through constant drive to understand, connect and analize various concepts.
-It even seems to work, to make sense... but at the very best such trip will end maybe in briliant doctoral / PhD scholarly work, say in Thelema philosophical studies, but it will never result in attaining K&C of HGA or becoming a Magister Templi.
+In practice, this limitation may manifest through the constant drive to understand, connect and analyze various concepts.
+It even seems to work, to make sense... but at the very best such trip will end maybe in brilliant doctoral / Ph.D. scholarly work, say in Thelema philosophical studies, but it will never result in attaining K&C of HGA or becoming a Magister Templi.

 Let us examine what Thelema Libri and Master Therion himself have to say on the subject (emphasis mine):

 “There is no ‘reason’ why a Star should continue in its orbit.
 Let her rip!

 Every time the conscious acts, it interferes with the Subconscious, which is Hadit.
 It is the voice of Man, and not of a God.
 Any man who ‘listens to reason’ ceases to be a revolutionary…